opencobra/cobrapy/INSTALL.md

 Use easy_install (or pip if you have it)

     sudo easy_install https://github.com/opencobra/cobrapy/archive/master.zip

+## Hacking version installation in Python
+This requires pip.
+First, clone the git repository using your preferred mothod.
+Cloning from your own github fork is recommended!
+Afterwards, open a terminal to the directory cobrapy was cloned into and run the following
+command:

+    pip install --user -e cobrapy

+If you get an error about how --editable=cobrapy should be formatted a certain way, you are likely in the cobrapy directory itself, and need to be one level higher (```cd ..``` should fix it).

 ## Installation of a Solver in Python
 Currently cobrapy supports three linear programming solvers: ILOG/CPLEX,